 - Oil — Swap avocado oil for the olive oil if you want a lighter-tasting oil.

-- Honey — Instead of pure maple syrup, you could use some local honey.
+- Honey — Instead of brussel sprouts with maple syrup, you could use some local runny honey.
 The flavour will be different and more floral, but still delicious!

 This recipe is simple, yet flexible.
 I use gluten-free, dairy-free, and meat-free ingredients due to allergies and personal choices but you can easily adapt it to better fit your palette.